c-blake/lc/IDEAS.md

 FORMATTING
 ----------
-Post layout, expand `*`s up to the limit of the column for maximum context/best readability.
-This can maybe be optional behavior.
-Probably just round robin through each * taking a left char, then a right char, until extra space gone.
+To improve copy-paste ergonomics, add option to replace (after --reFit) non-\* shell metacharacters, eg [';[]], with '?' when this does not alter uniqueness.

-Either before, after or both for the above, also add option to replace other shell metacharacters (besides `*` which is pretty required) with '?' to improve copy-paste ergonomics.
-(Already did '?' in `trie.match` for this). { This is sort of like an alternate "quote mode" in GNU ls parlance. }
+Already did '?' in `trie.match` for this. { This is sort of like an alternate "quote mode" in GNU ls parlance. }

 Symbolic link targets could be abbreviated on a component-by-component basis.
 { This may be expensive for many symlinks, but abbreviation is already on the